“Man is born free, but everywhere is in chains”

 Our democracy is reducible to shards; fragmented segments of a lost collective and mobile force.
 For within the contours of our democratic crisis lies the pre-eminence of ‘private law’, a model of re-founded liberalism which has since come to overarch the significance of democratic statism and popular will.
 With Trump’s presidency coming to a draw, perhaps it is time to reflect upon the narrow escape America- as indeed the rest of the world- had from the re-inauguration of a “post-fascist oligarchy” and a growing ‘police state’.
 Whilst one can contest about how American democracy got here in the first place, it is critical to understand that democracy and racial justice have been largely curtailed by the logic of many deregulated and systemically racist police organisations in the United States, fed from the arm of the State.

 This is not a light discussion, however, much of what will be discussed in this article is something that every conscious person can feel familiar with.
-After all, authority is not altogether a tautology, but a reality that we’ve all experienced throughout our lives- be it through our parents, guardians or teachers.
+After all, authority composes part of a reality that we’ve all experienced throughout our lives- be it through our parents, guardians or teachers.
 When we apply this layer of our own lived experience to the greater inegalitarian hierarchies of power, simple but critical questions emerge:

 ‘The police exist to keep us safe, or so we are told by mainstream media and popular culture.
 TV shows exaggerate the amount of serious crime and the nature of what most police officers actually do all day.
 Crime control is a small part of policing, and it always has been’.
 In his book, ‘The End of Policing’, Alex Vitale outlines a diminishing actuality of the role of the police in a radical cynic which alludes to their liberal disguise and public violations.

-Turning back to the police, it is first central to recognise their relation to the State.
-As Vitale quotes, “the police represent the point of contact between the coercive apparatus of the state and the lives of its citizens.
+“The police represent the point of contact between the coercive apparatus of the state and the lives of its citizens.
 [The] police exist to fabricate social order but that order rests on systems of exploitation—and when elites feel that this system is at risk, whether from slave revolts, general strikes, or crime and rioting in the streets, they rely on the police to control those activities’.
 Put like this, police authority is an extension of the hyper-capitalist State by protecting the interests of the few and wealthy.
-This places two major vulnerabilities upon larger society; the unaccountability of the police and the ebb and flow of social disfunction.
+This places two major vulnerabilities upon society at large; the unaccountability of the police and the ebb and flow of social disfunction.

 Let us examine the first.
 As Vitale claims, ‘more police than ever before are engaged in more enforcement of more laws, resulting in astronomical levels of incarceration, economic exploitation, and abuse.
 This expansion mirrors the rise of mass incarceration.
 It began with the War on Crime rhetoric of the 1960s and continued to develop and intensify until today, with support from both political parties’ in the US.
 Against the search for justice, the police have become concerned with the management of black and minority peoples- and the Trump administration shows no relapse of the past.
 The problem with the American police force is that behind their overarching ‘warrior mentality’ is ‘a mindset that [assumes] people of colour commit more crime and therefore must be subjected to harsher police tactics’.
 The law is unfairly targeted to discipline and disadvantage coloured individuals, upholding the systematically racist and unjust order.

-Rather than call outs to violent incidents, as they would have you believe, most police calls are about property violations, law enforcements or road incidents.
+Rather than call outs to violent incidents, as they would have you believe, most police calls are merely about property violations or road incidents.
 Nonetheless, the autonomy surrendered to the police force is at an all-time high with their capacities used to defend a top-down apparatus which, under Trump, has become a mechanism for criminalising poverty.
 Arrests and the dislocation of homeless people have sharply risen since 2016.
 Furthermore, according to Vitale, ‘the policing of poor and non-white communities became much more intense.
 As unemployment, poverty, and homelessness increased, government, police, and prosecutors worked together to criminalize huge swaths of the population’.
 But it is certainly no accident that crime is higher in poor areas, given their scarce resources and culture of deprivation.
-As US representative Alexandria Ocasio-Cortez argues, if the US had a homeless service, accessible healthcare and a housing market which provided security over liquidity, then crime acted on out of necessity would largely not exist.
+As US representative Alexandria Ocasio-Cortez and presidential candidate Bernie Sanders argue, if the US had a homeless service, free and accessible healthcare and a housing market which provided security over liquidity, then crime acted on out of necessity would largely not exist- a tired argument which has been considered since More’s Utopia in 1515!

 But above all, the selected targeting of the criminal justice system widens intersectional contradiction.
 The saying ‘do as I say, not as I do’ comes inevitably to mind as crimes made by the rich and powerful are often overlooked- but heaven forbid if a poor, non-white individual steps out of line.
 As Vitale and Jeremey Reiman point out, ‘when the crimes of the rich are dealt with, it’s generally through administrative controls and civil enforcement rather than aggressive policing, criminal prosecution, and incarceration. […] No bankers have been jailed for the 2008 financial crisis despite widespread fraud and the looting of the American economy, which resulted in mass unemployment, homelessness, and economic dislocation’.